caglarorhan/react-notes/readme.md

 **State**

-- State is converted into a props while stepping down in to a component.
+- State is converted into  props while stepping down in to a component.
 - Whenever state changed all sub positioning (under the states position in component tree) rerendered (render method called again).
 This is useful when some content effects the state from inside related component.

 **Life Cycle Methods**